Computer Processor (CPU) Buying Guide – What to Know

 64 Bit Support

 Caching is a means of temporarily storing important data for quick access.
-Memory addresses that the processor access often will be stored in the cache, so that the next time it needs to access it, it checks the cache first.
+Memory data that the processor access often will be stored in the cache, so that the next time it needs to access it, it checks the cache first.
 The advantage of caching is, although accessing RAM is extremely fast, processor cache is much, much faster, and gives your computer a huge speed boost.
 More cache, however, is also more expensive.
 Processors usually have 3 caches Level 1(L1), Level 2 (L2), and Level 3 (L3).

 Level 2 cache is larger, slower, and functions just like Level 1 cache, except for L2 cache feeds instructions to L1.